 Tons of other features: Bit has a plethora of amazing features like document tracking, cloud-upload, templates and themes, document locking, document expiration, and much more, making it a well-rounded documentation tool.

-Bit provides a common workplace for project members to collaborate, document, share their knowledge, assign tasks, monitor timeline, brainstorm ideas, store digital assets, and innovate together.
+Bit provides a common workplace for project members to collaborate, document, share their knowledge, assign tasks, monitor timelines, brainstorm ideas, store digital assets, and innovate together.
 The best part is that this knowledge is safely secured in your workspaces and can be shared (or kept private) with anyone in your organization or the public!

 Here are some of the main benefits of using Bit: